sadesyllas/vscode-workspace-switcher/README.md

 * `vscodeWorkspaceSwitcher.paths`
     * Array of folder globs, representing the folders where your `.code-workspace` files are stored
     * These folder globs will also be used to select where to create a `.code-workspace` file for the current workspace
-* `vscodeWorkspaceSwitcher.codeExecutable`
-    * String representing the path to VS Code's executable in case it cannot be found in `$PATH`
-* `vscodeWorkspaceSwitcher.codeInsidersExecutable`
-    * String representing the path to VS Code Insiders's executable in case it cannot be found in `$PATH`
 * `vscodeWorkspaceSwitcher.showInActivityBar`
     * Boolean controlling whether or not the workspaces will be shown in a separate view in the Activity Bar
 * `vscodeWorkspaceSwitcher.showInExplorer`